pseiler/puppet-lanserver/README.md

 * add mumble server
 * add etherpad support
 * add kiwiirc to autostart via systemd
-* rewrite add\_game.sh to use a markup language like xml or use a little database backend like sqlite
+* rewrite *add\_game.sh* to use a markup language like *.xml* or use a little database backend like sqlite
 * let the "lanserver" script enable NAT and disable it again, when it's running
+* Make code more portable to support more distributions like Debian, Ubuntu and openSUSE